PEACE RESEARCH INSTITUTE OSLO

 One major factor in the pivot in East Asia from war to peace was the amount of change taking place in China (and in Sino-American relations).

 China supported Vietnam against France, and then North Vietnam against the Americans.
-It also contributed to the war in Myanmar, when many Chinese came in as 'volunteers' from the mid-sixties until 1989.
-Generally speaking it was active militarily, but there were a number of internal catastrophies that affected its ability to intervene in the region.
+It also contributed to the war in Myanmar, where many Chinese came in as 'volunteers' from the mid-sixties until 1989.
+China was militarily active, generally speaking, but there were a number of internal catastrophies that affected its ability to intervene in the region.

-Take the Great Leap Forward, an experiment in industrialization that came at the cost of agriculture, cost maybe 40 million lives.
+First there was the Great Leap Forward, an experiment in industrialization that came at the cost of agriculture and up to 40 million lives.
 Then Mao's Cultural Revolution left its own trail of damage, leaving China tired of conflict and war.
-The Communist leadership wanted new policy, and new leader Deng Xiaoping came in and spearheaded economic reforms and starting the next phase in the nation's foreign policy.
+The Communist leadership wanted a change in policy, and so new leader Deng Xiaoping came in and spearheaded economic reforms and kickstarted the next phase in the nation's foreign policy.

-This isn't because of a lack of rivals – Japan is no friend in particular to China.
+This isn't because of a lack of rivals – Japan is no particular friend to China.
 They just don't typically use force against each other.
-But while China had faced off against both Japan and America earlier in the century, Deng still tried to learn a lot from both countries.
-He then used that knowledge to launch a number of reforms.
+But while China faced off against both Japan and America earlier in the century, Deng still tried to learn a lot from both countries.
+He then used that knowledge to launch his reforms.

 Another major factor was the major decolonization in the region, taking place from 1945-1984.
-Siam (known as Thailand today) was the only kingdom in Southeast Asia that hadn't been colonized by Europe, and the other nations (particularly in Indochina) had sought their independence through war.
+Siam (known as Thailand today) was the only kingdom in Southeast Asia that hadn't been colonized by Europe.
+The other nations (particularly in Indochina) sought their independence through war.

-The resulting conflicts lead to a numer of agreements that broke down until, in 1991, a Cambodian peace process was signed in Paris that became a model of solid conflict resolution agreements.
-A coalition government was made instead of separating the country into two (like had happened in Vietnam), and a strong UN force was brought in to keep eace during elections.
+The resulting conflicts lead to a number of agreements that broke down until, in 1991, a Cambodian peace process was signed in Paris that became a model of solid conflict resolution agreements.
+A coalition government was made, instead of splitting the country into two (like had happened in Vietnam), and a strong UN force was brought in to keep the peace during elections.

-The result wasn't perfect and a dictatorship was elected, but there hasn't been war in Cambodia since then (with the exception of ongoing conflict with the ousted Khmer Rouge regime, which led to violence until the 1990's).
+The result wasn't perfect and a dictatorship was elected, but there hasn't been any war in Cambodia since then (with the exception of ongoing conflict with the ousted Khmer Rouge regime, which led to sporatic violence until the 1990s).

-The stabilization of independence movements, and decreased aggression from China, led to countries like Vientam to open up and make relations with China, America and then the world.
+The stabilization of independence movements, and decreased aggression from China, led to countries like Vietnam to open up and restore relations with China, America and the world.
 The Association of South East Asian Nations (ASEAN) was developed, and this was a huge step forward for regional integration.

-Deng's position to stop providing support to Communist rebels led to the end of the conflict in Myanmar in 1989, when the rebels fled to China where they've been since.
-Changes in US strategic focus were also important, as until the 1970's it was focused on stopping Communist expansion (especially in Korea and Vietnam).
-They had exported a great many weapons to that end, and this contributed tot he intensity of the conflicts.
-The late 1970's, though, was China and the US become some sort of ally to each other.
+Deng's decision to stop providing support to Communist rebels led to the end of the Myanmar's 1989 phase of the conflict, when the rebels fled to China where they've been since.
+Changes in US strategic focus were also important, as until the 1970s it was focused on stopping Communist expansion (especially in Korea and Vietnam).
+They had exported a great many weapons to that end, and this contributed to the intensity of the conflicts.
+The late 1970s, though, saw China and the US becoming some sort of ally to each other.
 They started, collectively, worrying more about Afghanistan and Iran.

 The Developmental Peace

 It was Japan and not China that jumpstarted the developmental peace.
-Their strategy was less turning swords into ploushares than turning figher planes into trains and skyscrapers.
+Their strategy was less turning swords into ploughshares than turning fighter planes into trains and skyscrapers.

 This was codified in Article 9 of the new Japanese constitution.
 It stipulated that Japan has no right to have an army nor to wage war, and this article is still remains in force togday (though recent Prime Ministers have considered changing it).

 The main architect of this policy was an old aristocratic diplomat who had been very pro-British and therefore did not compromise himself with military activity during the war.
-In spite of this he remained close to the emperor and was chosen to be Prime Minister in the post-war era.
-His name was Yoshida Shigeru, who was said to have claimed that having been beaten, and not having a single soldier left on their hands, it was a fine opportunity to "renounce war for all time."
+In spite of this, he remained close to the emperor and was chosen to be Prime Minister in the post-war era.
+His name was Yoshida Shigeru and was said to have claimed that, having been beaten, and not having a single soldier left on their hands, it was a fine opportunity to "renounce war for all time."

 While this policy was received positively in the US after the war, the American government urged Japan to abandon it during the Korean War.
 Japan refused.
-Yoshida promised support, particularly through the production of food, but the country stood on the sidelines and became rich through selling supplies.
+Yoshida promised support, particularly through food production, but the country stood on the sidelines and became rich through selling supplies.

-There were also historical regions, as Japan had colonized Korea in the early 20th century.
-There was some cultural baggage still to be worked through.
+There were also historical reasons, such as Japan's having colonized Korea in the early 20th century.
+There was cultural baggage still to be worked through.

 The same dynamic was repeated during the Vietnam war: Japan refused to send troops but took advantage of new market opportunities opened up by the conflict.

-And other countries started seeing Japan as a success story.
-Their products had been considered low-quality, but the 1960's saw the country become a producer of high-quality goods that could demand advantageous market prices.
-Their GDP soared, and this did this without military power.
+Other countries started seeing Japan as a success story.
+Their products had been considered low-quality, but the 1960s saw the country become a producer of high-quality goods that could demand advantageous market prices.
+Their GDP soared, all without military power.

-Other nations in the region started to copy Japan, and eventually Deng Xiaoping himself took notice.
+Neighbouring nations started to copy Japan, and eventually Deng Xiaoping himself took notice.
 Developmental peace theorists claim that the process went as follows:

 Crisis